An AOL Commercial from 1995 Worth Learning From

 The CTA shows a really good understanding of how the customer would want to reach out, not how AOL wants to be reached.

-Call centres are horrendously expensive to maintain.
+Call centers are horrendously expensive to maintain.
 If you can drive traffic to your company in any other way, then most organizations will try that.
 But they recognize that at that time, for those customers, a phone was the best option.
 I love that.

 So that’s what the commercial is great at.
 Like I said, it has good bones.
 Now, how can app companies take those same ideas from 1995 and apply them into promo videos today?